-Housing Accommodations Policy and Procedures
+Housing Accommodations

-Pitzer Academic Support Services (PASS) is committed to meeting the needs of its students and striving for inclusion and access to all Pitzer classes, programs, and activities.
+PASS is committed to meeting the needs of its students and striving for inclusion and access to all Pitzer classes, programs, and activities.
 This is done through determining reasonable accommodations or by redesigning aspects of the campus experience, including housing.

-If you would like to establish accommodations or determine your eligibility, please submit a request before the semester begins, specific dates will be provided before the room draw process. .
-Please note that term "accommodations" is used throughout this website to include not only disability-related accommodations, but also disability-related services and/or auxiliary aids.
+If you would like to establish accommodations or determine your eligibility, please submit a request as early as possible.
+Please note that term "accommodations" is used throughout this website to include not only disability-related accommodations, but also access related services and/or auxiliary aids.